My body was shutting down.

 The hardest part of training the 6 pillars is that strengthening one can weaken another.

-Too much endurance will weaken chassis strength...
+Too much endurance will weaken strength...

-Too much stamina will weaken endurance...
+Too much strength will weaken stamina...

 That’s why you have to train in phases.